 Nicolette is arrested.
 The one-child policy is removed.
 Captive children are released.
 Is it a happy ending for the humans?
 Hell no. There are now too many humans on the planet.
 Lack of food and resources will lead to their doom.
 Nicolette was technically saving the human race but she was doing it through lies and deceit.

 Tuesday renames herself Terry.
 Thursday takes on the name Karen.
 Monday’s twins are safely held in an artificial incubation unit.
 They will eventually be born into the world of dying humans.
-The film ends with a strange sense of victory over evil.
+What Happened To Monday ends with a strange sense of victory over evil.
 However, the reality is … humans have doomed themselves.

 Other Interesting Films